 More network statistics can be found here.

 Of the ways to move money electronically, ACH and wire transfers are two of the more popular and well-established options.

 - Instant bank account verification ONLY

-- Instant bank account verification with a FALLBACK to microdeposits
+- Instant bank account verification with a FALLBACK to micro-deposits

-Benefits of leveraging Dwolla for ACH transfers
+Benefits of Dwolla for ACH Bank Transfers

-We’re creating the ideal platform to move money between bank accounts in the U.S. The Dwolla Platform offers affordable, scalable solutions to fit with a business’ needs.
+We’ve created the ideal platform to move money between bank accounts in the U.S. The Dwolla Platform offers affordable, scalable solutions to fit with a business’ needs.
 Our infrastructure can securely allow your application to transfer funds between bank accounts.

 While the standard transfer time is between four and five business days, tools exist to help facilitate faster ACH transfers.
 At Dwolla, we understand the importance of pushing forward to create and improve services in this space.

 We provide next day bank transfers that can cut wait times of inbound ACH transactions to two or three business days.

 And same day ACH further expedites ACH transfers, making funds available on the same business day for outbound transactions.